Creative Artists Agency: History

-In 1996, several CAA agents defected to rival agency William Morris Endeavor, taking with them prominent directors and actors.
+In 1996, several CAA agents defected to rival agency Endeavor, taking with them prominent directors and actors.
 The partners founded the CAA Foundation in 1996 to create positive social change by encouraging volunteerism, partnerships, and donations.
 In 2012, it worked with Insight Labs for education reform, and contributed to its School Is Not School reform effort.

 CAA established CAA Marketing in 1998 to work with brands and clients for promotion purposes.
 CAA Marketing developed Chipotle's Back to the Start video and created a marketing campaign for the Coca-Cola Company.

 In 2003, it opened a New York City office to manage theater clients.
-CAA began expanding into sports in 2006.
 From 2005 to 2015, CAA developed greater fiscal discipline, with more emphasis on profits, possibly as the result of the influence of private equity firms.
 During these years, CAA doubled in size, from 750 to 1,500 employees.
 In 2010, new technological developments such as the digital distribution of movies put strains on the industry.
 There was pressure to diversify into television, publishing, concerts, and find other ways to grow.
 In that year, private equity firm TPG Capital invested $165 million with an additional $200 million in debt financing.

 CAA began an expansion into sports in 2006, under the leadership of CEO Richard Lovett.
 A report in USA Today suggested that CAA's development of its sports-related clientele was significant in 2007.
 A report in Nexus magazine in 2015 suggested that CAA was well-positioned to develop the E-Sports market.
 CAA puts together deals for sports stars such as writing their clients into fitness apps.

 CAA's agents scrambled to deal with a strike by the Screen Actors Guild in 2008.
 In 2010, TPG Capital gained a 35% interest in the agency and pledged $500 million for investments.
 The transaction enabled acquisitions in areas such as sports and overseas operations.

 It later sold a controlling stake to TPG Capital in October 2014.
 In 2015, TPG Capital was reported to own 53% of CAA.
 CAA is co-owner with an investment bank.

 CAA has diversified into different businesses such as sports marketers and leagues and digital commerce.
 In 2014, CAA has been undergoing a transformation from relying solely on booking talent, into engineering multimedia deals worldwide.
 To this end, CAA established CAA Ventures, a venture capital fund that has supported products such as the Whisper app.